cjoakim/azure-cosmosdb-hackathon/mongo_to_cosmosdb_sql.md

 # azure-cosmosdb-hackathon

-## Port a MongoDB database CosmosDB/SQL
+## Challenge 3 - Port a MongoDB database CosmosDB/SQL

 Use your favorite workstation OS and programming language for this challenge